homo-digitalis/homo-digitalis/README.md

 ## Basic Usage
-To check out what Homo Digitalis can do for you, please check the executable specifications - aka unit tests [here](https://github.com/monique-schlaumann/homo-digitalis/blob/master/src/homo-digitalis.spec.ts).
+To check out what Homo Digitalis can do for you, please check the executable specifications - aka unit tests [here](https://github.com/homo-digitalis/homo-digitalis/blob/master/src/homo-digitalis.spec.ts).

 ## Feedback
-If you find any issues or want to share improvement proposals in general feel free to open an issue [here](https://github.com/monique-schlaumann/homo-digitalis).
+If you find any issues or want to share improvement proposals in general feel free to open an issue or pull request [here](https://github.com/homo-digitalis/homo-digitalis).

-## Contribute
-I am interested in save and useful enhancements.
-Feel free to create [Pull Requests](https://github.com/monique-schlaumann/homo-digitalis/pulls) on my Repository.